ltanada/tableau-python/README.md

 • <a href="https://public.tableau.com/app/profile/lorenzo.tanada/viz/SalesDashboard01-filtersmap/SalesDashboard" target="_blank">Sales Dashboard</a> - A store that sells household items all over the world needs to analyze its sales transactions that is stored in an excel sheet or csv file.
 Sales, Cost, Profit per Month is to be calculated as well as Average Markup.
 Markup Percentage Target can be set, and we can filter based on Transaction Date, Client Age, Client Type, Country, and Item Code.
 Python is used to clean up the data and merge the season file.
 Files: sales_dashboard_01.py, sales_dashboard_01_transaction_snippet.csv, sales_dashboard_01_season

-A bank needs an analysis report of its borrowers.
-This Tableau and Python project allows the bankers to filter by interest rate type (high, low), FICO score, and income group.
-Files: bank_loan_snippet_json.json, bank_loan_public.py

 • <a href="https://public.tableau.com/app/profile/lorenzo.tanada/viz/BankLoanAnalysis-filters/BankLoanAnalysis" target="_blank">Bank Loan Analysis</a> - A bank needs an analysis report of its borrowers.
 This Tableau and Python project allows the bankers to filter by interest rate type (high, low), FICO score, and income group.
 Files: bank_loan_snippet_json.json, bank_loan_public.py